ckc-dev/CompEng/README.md

 # Matrix Multiplication

-This repository contains a Java program developed for the Mobile Programming subject.
+This repository contains a Java program developed for the Mobile Development subject.
 The program fills a 6x5 matrix, performs matrix multiplication with a user-defined number, and displays both the initial and resulting matrices.

 ## Table of Contents